DA-GTIDIC/Development-of-Mobile-Applications/README.md

 5. Services

-- DAM-Retrofit: Learn how to make API calls using [Retrofit](https://square.github.io/retrofit/).
+- **DAM-Retrofit**: Learn how to make API calls using [Retrofit](https://square.github.io/retrofit/).
 [Session code](https://github.com/JordiMateoUdL/DAM-Retrofit)

 6. Basic

-- DAM-LifeCycle: Simple example to learn and play with the different states of Android life cycle and understand how it works.
+- **DAM-LifeCycle**: Simple example to learn and play with the different states of Android life cycle and understand how it works.
 [Session code](https://github.com/JordiMateoUdL/DAM-AgeApp-LifeCycle)

-- DAM-RecyclerView: Complete example to learn how to display/filter a list of items with (CRUD) using ROOM, DAO, MVVM, LiveData and RecyclerView.
+- **DAM-RecyclerView**: Complete example to learn how to display/filter a list of items with (CRUD) using ROOM, DAO, MVVM, LiveData and RecyclerView.
 [Session code](https://github.com/JordiMateoUdL/DAM-RecyclerView)